Updated on April 27, 2026

 At a glance

-How do you get a residence permit as a Swiss national?
+How do you get a Swiss residence permit (Aufenthaltserlaubnis-Schweiz)?

-You are a Swiss national or a family member of a Swiss national.
-Then you have a right of free movement under the Agreement between the EU and Switzerland of 21 June 1999.
+The authority will check whether you have a right to free movement (Freizügigkeitsrecht).
+This right is governed by the Agreement between the European Community and Switzerland of 21 June 1999.

 Requirements